ckswilliams/modOpenREM/docs/install.rst

 Windows::

-    python C:\Python27\Lib\site-packages\openrem\manage.py migrate sites
-    python C:\Python27\Lib\site-packages\openrem\manage.py migrate admin
-    python C:\Python27\Lib\site-packages\openrem\manage.py migrate auth
+    python C:\Python27\Lib\site-packages\openrem\manage.py makemigrations remapp
     python C:\Python27\Lib\site-packages\openrem\manage.py migrate
     python C:\Python27\Lib\site-packages\openrem\manage.py showmigrations

-Some of the commands will result in error messages, saying "django_site" does not exist, for example.
-Ignore these, and continue with the remaining commands.
+The `makemigrations remapp` should fix the `auth_user` relation error.

 The last command will list each Django app migrations.
 Each should have a cross inside a pair of square brackets something like below::

     admin